rmartinho/flamingdangerzone/_posts/cxx11/2012-12-09-optimal-tuple-iii.markdown

 So far we needed to carry the types and indices together, and now we need to split them.
 Variadic templates actually make this task pretty easy.
 We can simply do some pattern matching in a partial specialization and take the two parameter packs at once.
-Then pack them separately in two different types.
+Then we repack them separately in two different types.

 {% highlight cpp %}
 template <typename List>